AmbitiousPhantom/CupOJoe/README.md

 - Added components in order to design and modify certain functions to my specified parameters
 - Added a Pressable that leads to the menu without an account from the Welcome screen
 - Added more to Login and SignUp Screen

+March 18 2025 -
+- Added more to the Guest Menu where anyone can view the menu, added 3 boxes and plan to add a scrolling option later
+- Added a box component which serves as the check box which remembers a user's details for easier login

+March 26 2025 -
+- Added more to the Login screen with Continue reacting when touched and leading to Home Menu soon